History of Ontario: War of 1812

 Owing to grievances from the impressment of American sailors by the British, and suspected British support of Native Americans in the American Northwest Territory, the United States declared war on the United Kingdom on July 1, 1812.
 Given its proximity to the United States, colonies in British North America, including Upper Canada found itself an active theatre of war throughout most of the conflict.

 Depiction of the Battle of Queenston Heights, during the War of 1812.
 Upper Canada was an active theatre of operation during the conflict.

-The earliest offensives of the war took place near southwestern Ontario and the upper Great Lakes region, with American forces briefly crossing into present day southwestern Ontario, before a British-First Nations force launched an offensive into the Michigan Territory.
+The earliest offensives of the war took place near what is now Southwestern Ontario and the upper Great Lakes region, with American forces briefly crossing into present day southwestern Ontario, before a British-First Nations force launched an offensive into the Michigan Territory.
 However, on September 10, 1813, after the Americans gained control of Lake Erie, British forces evacuated Detroit, and eventually decided to withdraw from the entire area.
 American forces under William Henry Harrison caught up to the retreating British-First Nations force, decisively defeating them at the Battle of the Thames.
 Tecumseh, leader of a Native American confederation, was killed shortly after the remaining British forces decided to fall back to Burlington; disrupting the military alliance between British and First Nations.

 Several invasion attempts by American forces were also attempted at the Niagara Peninsula.
 On October 13, 1812, an American invasion attempt was prevented at the Battle of Queenston Heights; although the commander of British forces in Upper Canada, Major-General Isaac Brock, was killed during the battle.
 On April 27, 1813, American forces raided and briefly occupied York, the capital of Upper Canada.
 A month later, American forces captured Fort George prompting the British to retreat to the Burlington Heights.
 However, further advances into the peninsula by American forces were halted at the battles of Stoney Creek and Beaver Dams; prompting the Americans to eventual withdraw from the peninsula on December 10, 1813.
 An American invasion force advancing towards Montreal was also repulsed at the Battle of Chrysler's Farm on November 13, 1813.

 In the summer of 1814, the Americans conducted another invasion of the Niagara Peninsula, successfully defeating the British at the Battle of Chippewa.
 However, American forces were prompted to withdraw to Fort Erie following the Battle of Lundy's Lane on July 25, 1814.
 American forces managed to repulse a British siege of the fort, although the Americans evacuated the fort shortly after the siege was over in November 1814.
 Transgressions conducted by American occupying forces while in Upper Canada, including the burning of York and the raid on Port Dover later influenced the actions of British commanders in other theatres of the war, most notably the burning of Buffalo and Washington.
 The conflict was concluded in December 1814 with the signing of the Treaty of Ghent.